Silent Auctions: The Complete Guide for Successful Events

 3. Work with a consignment travel provider.
 Take your silent auction items to the next level by enlisting the help of a consignment travel provider.
 They’ll help you curate unique auction travel packages that are sure to excite your donors and inspire bidding wars.

 Before you begin the solicitation process, make sure to get to know your audience.
 That way, you can cater your silent auction items to their interests and preferences.
 However, there are some tried-and-true auction items that every crowd is sure to love.
-Winspire’s charity auction item guide recommends soliciting crowd-pleasing items such as:
+Our charity auction item guide recommends soliciting crowd-pleasing items such as:

 • Vacation packages